ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1132
 {: #error-1132}

-The Ubuntu host has a kvm xml configuration that is missing the default telnet configuration used for console access.
+The Ubuntu host has a kvm xml configuration that is missing the default telnet configuration that is used for console access.
 Add this configuration back and retry.

 ## Error 1133
 {: #error-1133}

-The vSRX console connection using telnet timed out running commands.
+The vSRX console connection by using telnet timed out when running the commands.
 Rerun or contact IBM Support.

 ## Error 1134
 {: #error-1134}

-The node being OS reloaded cannot access the other node in the cluster.
+The node, which is OS reloaded, cannot access the other node in the cluster.
 Ensure that the other node is active and retry.
-If both nodes are unrecoverable contact support to run Rebuild Cluster.
+If both nodes are unrecoverable contact IBM support to run Rebuild Cluster.

 ## Error 1135
 {: #error-1135}